 It was made famous by Serendipity 3 in New York City, but you don't have to leave your kitchen or wait in a ridiculously long line to enjoy all of its deliciousness.
 Instead, all you need is a blender to make this happen.
 It is refreshing in the summer, but can be enjoyed any time of the year.

-- 3 cups of ice
+3 cups ice

 1 tablespoon chocolate syrup

-- 3 hot cocoa packets
+3 (0.71-ounce) hot cocoa packets

 Pour the frozen hot chocolate into each glass.
 Top each glass with a generous amount of whipped cream.
-Sprinkle the chocolate shavings over the top of the whipped cream and serve with a straw immediately!
+Sprinkle the chocolate shavings over the top of the whipped cream and serve with a straw.

 - You can use any type or variety of hot chocolate packets, but the sugar content may vary packet to packet, so you may need to add a little more milk and ice if the sweetness is too much for you.